matbryan52/microscopy-images-qem/slides.md

 Recording images with numbers

-- Convert local ray intensity to electricity, then **digitize** the signal
+- Convert local light intensity to an electrical signal, then **digitize** it
 - Sensors have physical limits, noise etc, so our digitization is always imperfect

 <br>